 You name a goal you want to reach, the criteria for prioritization, and the options that will be scored according to the criteria.

-For example, let’s say that your company wants to buy a task management tool.
+For example, let’s say that your company wants to buy interior design project management software.
 That is your goal.
 The criteria for deciding are:

 - Integrations, and